BHOLU-SINGH/bholu-singh/README.md

-Hi 👋 My name is Bholu Singh
+Hi 👋, I'm Bholu Singh
 ============================

-Web Developer and Designer
+a Web Developer and Web Designer
 --------------------------

-Sharing my everyday life as a senior web developer Junior Twitch streamer Always learning something new.
+ with over 2 years of experience.
+I'm passionate about creating beautiful and user-friendly web experiences.
+I'm proficient in a variety of programming languages and technologies, including HTML, CSS, JavaScript, React, PHP, and other programming languages and technologies.
+I am a highly motivated and results-oriented individual with a strong work ethic.
+I am also a team player and I am always willing to help others.
+I am passionate about creating beautiful and user-friendly web experiences.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [bsdhaked786@gmail.com](mailto:bsdhaked786@gmail.com)